10. Amoco Cadiz, 1978 (1.6 million barrels)

-On May 28th, 1991, an oil tanker, the ABT Summer, bound for Rotterdam from Iran with 260,000 tons of oil in storage, met with a disaster that led to a massive oil spill of about 80 million gallons of oil into the Atlantic Ocean.
+On May 28th, 1991, an oil tanker, the ABT Summer, bound for Rotterdam from Iran with 260,000 tons of oil in storage, met with a disaster that led to a massive oil spill of about 1.9 million barrels of oil into the Atlantic Ocean.
 The oil tanker suddenly caught fire and exploded and burned for three days before sinking in the ocean.
 The incident took place 1,300 kilometers off the coast of Angola.
 Since the oil spill was far off from the coast, it was believed that the ocean waters would soon dilute the oil and hence oil cleaning efforts were not launched on a large scale to clean up the oil spill.

-6. Nowruz-Persian Gulf, 1983 (80 million gallons)
+7. Nowruz-Persian Gulf, 1983 (1.9 million barrels)

-5. Fergana Valley, Uzbekistan, 1992 (88 million gallons)
+6. Fergana Valley, Uzbekistan, 1992 (2 million barrels)

 The oil spill in the Fergana Valley of Uzbekistan, also known as the Mingbulak oil spill, was one of the largest terrestrial oil spills ever to be recorded in history.
 The oil spilled out from an oil well in the valley as a result of a blowout and continued to burn for two months.
-35,000 to 150,000 barrels of oil were lost each day and a total of nearly 88 million gallons of oil had been lost by the end of the disaster.
+35,000 to 150,000 barrels of oil were lost each day and a total of nearly 2 million barrels of oil had been lost by the end of the disaster.
 The oil spillage stopped by itself and efforts were made to prevent the spread of spilled oil over larger areas by the construction of dykes around the disaster site.

-On July 19th, 1979, one of the worst oil spill accidents in history occurred when two oil tankers, the Atlantic Empress and the Aegean Captain collided with each other to release nearly 88 million gallons of oil into the Caribbean Sea.
+On July 19th, 1979, one of the worst oil spill accidents in history occurred when two oil tankers, the Atlantic Empress and the Aegean Captain, collided with one another to release nearly 88 million gallons of oil into the Caribbean Sea.
 The ships collided off the coast of the island of Little Tobago and soon after the collision, the Atlantic Empress caught fire while the Aegean Captain, though catching fire in its bow, was towed back to safety.
 26 crew lost their lives in the disaster and the Atlantic Empress, after burning for over a fortnight, finally sank on August 3.

 Large numbers of Kemp’s sea turtles, fishes, crabs, mollusks, and other aquatic and semi-aquatic species were lost to one of the worst oil spills in history.
-The oil spill occurred on June 3rd, 1979, when an exploratory oil well in the Bay of Campeche, Mexico, suffered a blowout, releasing nearly 140 million gallons of oil into the sea, severely affecting the aquatic ecosystem of the region.
+The oil spill occurred on June 3rd, 1979 when an exploratory oil well in the Bay of Campeche, Mexico suffered a blowout, releasing nearly 140 million gallons of oil into the sea, severely affecting the aquatic ecosystem of the region.
 The oil also affected Mexican shorelines and even reached the shoreline of Texas by the action of water currents.
 Large scale disaster management operations were launched by the Mexican and American governments to contain the oil spill, cap the oil well and save the vulnerable animal victims of the disaster.

 On April 20th, 2010, an oil rig, the Deepwater Horizon Rig located on the Mexican Gulf and operated by British Petroleum (BP), experienced a blowout that killed 11 people and injured 17 others.
 The oil that started spilling out from the oil well underneath the rig on the ocean bed soon started polluting large areas of the ocean causing huge distress to marine life and dealing death blows to large populations of aquatic and avian species, many of them on the endangered list.
-Over 210 million gallons of oil were released into the sea over a period of 87 days and there were reports that even after the capping of the well on July 2010, oil continued to be spilled into the ocean.
+Over 4 million barrels of oil were released into the sea over a period of 87 days and there were reports that even after the capping of the well on July 2010, oil continued to be spilled into the ocean.
 16,000 miles of coastal land was affected by this disaster which witnessed the participation of large numbers of common people engaged in saving the animal victims of this disaster and cleaning up the oil spill.